-- This class has a distance learning option.
-This is a first for me, too. - I.e. there will be quite a bit of communication via email.
+- This class has a distance learning option. - I.e. there will be quite a bit of communication via email.
 If something slips my attention (e.g., concerning difficulties with the online material) please let me know.
 I'm also learning as we go. - It is okay to send me solutions to homework assignments by email (scans or typeset [LaTeX recommended]).
 However, it is your responsibility that everything is clearly readable after printout.
 I will deposit the graded homework with the department secretary for pick-up [let me know if this is a problem]. - I assume everybody will be physically present for the exams.
 Let me know ASAP if you cannot do this.